 Seasonal employees are hired to work on a part-time basis, and they can only be employed for a maximum of 6 months out of the year.
-If your business tends to have higher demands during certain months of the year you might want to consider hiring seasonal employees.
-When you need seasonal employees obviously depends on your line of business.
-By paying attention to the natural increase in demand, you’ll be able to plan ahead for when you’ll most need the extra help.
+If your business tends to have higher demands during certain months, you might want to consider hiring seasonal employees.
+When you need seasonal employees depends on your line of business.
+Seasonal jobs are common in industries such as retail and travel.
+Pay attention to the natural increase in demand and plan ahead for when you’ll most need the extra help.

 Believe it or not, hiring seasonal employees could actually save you money in the long run.
 Although the statistics vary from company to company, in general, hiring an employee in the short run is often cheaper than hiring a long-term employee.

 This can be due to a number of things, like paying your employee based on hourly rates rather than a salary.

 Temporary employees also bring adaptability to your business because their labor can be adjusted in any state of the economy.
 The ability to hire more employees or scale back your workforce with changing demands from your customers not only gives you flexibility as an employer, but it can be positive for your full-time employees as well by giving them help when they need it the most!